lyndascode/lab-react-refactoring/README.md

   git push origin master
   ```

-- Create a Pull Request so your TAs can check your work.
+- Create a Pull Request and submit it to the submission field in Student Portal.

-When making a pull request in pair-programming:
-`MIA-PTWD-student1,student2-nameOfTheExercise`

-When making a pull request in individual-programming:
-`MIA-PTWD-student-nameOfTheExercise`

 ## Introduction